 Run by the Art Galleries of St. Augustine, the art walk includes 15 member galleries in the downtown St. Augustine area.
 Other must-see venues include the Lightner Museum and the Crisp-Ellert Museum, both of which exhibit work of national and international renown, as well as the Pasta Gallery that features regional artists' work.

 A bite to eat outside at Café Cordova in the historic Casa Monica Hotel is a pleasant way to end the evening.

 Railroad Square Art Park in downtown Tallahassee is a community of artists and craftspeople who live and work in a 10-acre park close to Florida State University and Florida A&M University.
 Once a lumberyard and industrial railroad park, Railroad Square began to take shape as an artist's community in the mid-1970s.

-Today, the lively First Friday Gallery Hop draws an eclectic crowd of about 8,000 college students, families and young professionals to browse the galleries and shops, listen to live music at three stages and enjoy food truck fare.
+Today, the First Friday Festival draws an eclectic crowd of about 8,000 college students, families and young professionals to browse the galleries and shops, listen to live music at three stages and enjoy food truck fare.

 Popular stops include the 621 Gallery for contemporary art, The Other Side vintage store and Tasty Eats.
 The latter is a train's caboose converted into a Vietnamese restaurant that houses a stage and an outdoor biergarten.
 There's even a belly-dancing studio that performs and encourages audience participation.

-The Bradenton Village of the Arts is another quirky enclave where artists live and work together in about 350 homes, 35 of which are galleries, studios, restaurants and shops open to the public.
+The Bradenton Village of the Arts is a quirky enclave where artists live and work together in about 350 homes, 35 of which are galleries, studios, restaurants and shops open to the public.

 Artist Linda Bronkema, president of the Artists Guild of Manatee County and owner of the Bits & Pieces gallery, describes the village as "an Easter basket" of pastel-colored cottages.
 Her gallery features acrylic paintings, quilt art and home decor.